Click0910/helu-back-test/README.md

 ```

 But the beauty of this clean architecture is that you can choose the best approach for your needs.
-At the beginning we can decided only use a http client, but latter migrate to a message broker.
+At the beginning we can decided only use a `http client`, but latter migrate to a `message broker`.
-And you only "disconnect" the client and "connect" the Message broker implemented the interface.
+And you only "disconnect" the client and "connect" the `Message broker` implementing the interface.
-Or for example, probably a saga is already implemented and handled by an orchestrator (like AWS Step Functions or Temporal.io),
+Or for example, probably a saga is already implemented and handled by an orchestrator (like `AWS Step Functions` or `Temporal.io`),
 so will not be needed to use this saga pattern.
 Easily we can remove the message broker and use the orchestrator without modifying the core business.

 ## Independent DataBases:

 For fully decoupled I decided to use two different databases for each microservice.
 This is a good practice an ensure fully independency.
-However, I'm aware that for example in clouds (like AWS) the storage is probably the most expensive resource.
+However, I'm aware that in clouds (like `AWS`) the storage is probably the most expensive resource.

-In some cases for early startups that have a really limited budget, in order to reduce costs they can opt for use one DB instance (AWS RDS)
+In some cases for early startups that have a really limited budget, in order to reduce costs they can opt for use one DB instance (`AWS RDS`)
 and use it with the different microservices.
 But this is not a good practice and I don't recommend it.

 But if is not an option to have independent databases, we can make a "logical" separation of the databases using schemas or unique prefixes for the tables.